Written byJessica Shee

 - Not allowed: convert APFS to HFS

 What's more, you need to know that converting APFS back to HFS+/HFS will format your SSD and erase all data on it.
 Thus, please make sure you have a backup copy of the APFS container or the whole drive.
 If you already backed up your data on this SSD drive, read Part 1 to learn details about how to convert/revert APFS back to HFS.
 Nevertheless, if you have lost something important when you convert APFS to HFS+, you can skip to Part 2 to recover lost data after the conversion from APFS to HFS+.

-Disk Utility is a built-in tool that can manage internal and external storage devices, including partitioning and formatting your disks, creating disk image, checking and repair disk errors, etc. So, you can convert APFS to Mac OS Extended (HFS+) with this natural APFS to HFS+ converter - Disk Utility.
+Disk Utility is a built-in tool that can manage internal and external storage devices, including partitioning and formatting your disks, creating a disk image, checking and repairing disk errors, etc. So, you can convert APFS to Mac OS Extended (HFS+) with this natural APFS to HFS+ converter - Disk Utility.

 Attention: This process is destructive to your data on the APFS container/drive.
 So please check again if you have a backup copy.